 Introduction

-Bicycles were introduced in the late 19th centuries and was widely popular among people all over the world.
-They were the principal means of transportation and there used to be a time when everyone used bicycle at least an hour every day.
-However, with the evolution of fuel powered vehicles, the popularity of bicycles has considerable reduced.
-People tend to use the fuel powered vehicle over bicycles because of the simplicity and also by considering the distance a vehicle could cover in short time. nirav is a good bo
+Cars became widely available in the early 20th century.
+One of the first cars accessible to the masses was the 1908 Model T, an American car manufactured by the Ford Motor Company.
+Cars were rapidly adopted in the US, where they replaced animal-drawn carriages and carts, but took much longer to be accepted in Western Europe and other parts of the world..
+People tend to use the fuel powered vehicle over bicycles because of the simplicity and also by considering the distance a vehicle could cover in short time.

-However, the scenario is quite different nowadays where people actually realizes the importance of using bicycles over fuel powered vehicles at least when they think about health.
-Traffic congestions in cities has also made the authorities and also people to think about using bicycles as an alternative to roam around.
-Most cities like Montreal promote public transportation to reduce the traffic congestions and also offers bikes on rent to facilitate easy city rides.
+Cars have controls for driving, parking, passenger comfort, and a variety of lights.
+Over the decades, additional features and controls have been added to vehicles, making them progressively more complex, but also more reliable and easier to operate. .Most cities like Montreal promote public transportation to reduce the traffic congestions and also offers car on rent to facilitate easy city rides.

-Considering the sustainability impacts, this mode of transportation could bring back a change on our environment as they have zero emissions and also offers healthy living.
-The bicycles have also evolved from where it started.
-Today we have different kind of bikes each serving different purpose.
-For instance, one who cycles on mountains use cycles that are different from the ones designed for streets.
+Considering the sustainability impacts, this mode of transportation could bring back a change on travel time as they are fast and also offers more comfort.
+Today we have different kind of cars each serving different purpose.
+For instance, one who drive in racing use cars that are different from the ones designed for streets.

-With the evolution of bicycles, they also tend to become more expensive than they used to be.
-On this regard, it’s not always practical for people to own different bikes serving different purposes.
-This thought has greatly influenced us in working with an idea of generating an application where people could offer to rent out their bikes when they don’t use them.
+With the evolution of cars, they also tend to become more expensive than they used to be.
+On this regard, it’s not always practical for people to own different cars serving different purposes.
+This thought has greatly influenced us in working with an idea of generating an application where people could offer to rent out their car when they don’t use them.

 Problem Definition

-There are lot of bike owners in every city and hence we also have a huge list of potential renters among these bike owners.
-Not everyone uses their bikes every day.
-The app will act as a platform which facilitates these bike owners to rent out their bikes.
+There are lot of car owners in every city and hence we also have a huge list of potential renters among these car owners.
+Not everyone uses their car every day.
+The app will act as a platform which facilitates these car owners to rent out their cars.

-From our point of view, most bike owners are facing certain pains as stated below
+From our point of view, most car owners are facing certain pains as stated below

-Bike owners don’t have any existing platform to rent out their bicycles
+car owners don’t have any existing platform to rent out their cars

-It’s not always affordable for people to own different bikes that serve different purpose
+It’s not always affordable for people to own different car that serve different purpose

-Many bike owners tend to buy new bikes in few years considering several factors such as availability of parts, market trend etc.
+Many car owners tend to buy new car in few years considering several factors such as availability of parts, market trend etc.

-Could not always carry their bike while travelling
+Could not always carry their car while travelling

-Existing bike rentals in cities are not offered during winters.

 Proposed System Capabilities

 In order to validate our hypothesis, we decided to interview people with right customer persona as potential users for this application.
-With the interviews, we figured out that most bike owners are not interested renting out their bikes as they are concerned of theft or physical damages to their bikes.
-In order to address this concern of bike owners, we decided to introduce an optional Insurance coverage for the bikes registered for rental in the application.
+With the interviews, we figured out that most car owners are not interested renting out their car as they are concerned of theft or physical damages to their car.
+In order to address this concern of car owners, we decided to introduce an optional Insurance coverage for the car registered for rental in the application.

-The application will ensue secure transactions and also blocks certain amount from the pre-authorized credit card of bike users to address the security reasons.
-This could facilitate a safe and secure way of bike rentals.
+The application will ensue secure transactions and also blocks certain amount from the pre-authorized credit card of car users to address the security reasons.
+This could facilitate a safe and secure way of car rentals.

-Making a tie with local bike repair shops to facilitate discounted service for our bike owners is also a goal of our application.
+Making a tie with local car repair shops to facilitate discounted service for our car owners is also a goal of our application.
 With successful collaboration with manufacturers and service centers, customers could avail a discounted price for the spare parts.

 Project Objective and Scope